graalvm/workshops/native-image/reflection/index.md

 java ReflectionExample StringReverser reverse "hello"
 ```

-As we expected, the method `reverse` on class `StringReverser` was found, via reflection.
+As expected, the method `reverse` in class `StringReverser` was found via reflection.
 The method was invoked and it
 reversed our input String of "hello".
 So far, so good.

-OK, but what happens if we use the `native-image` tool to build an executable file from our program?
+OK, but what happens if you use the `native-image` tool to build an executable file from our program?
 Let's try it.
 In your shell run the following command:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash